bitquery/streaming-data-platform-docs/docs/graphql/cubes/transaction-cube.md

 Therefore, Transaction Cube can filter transactions based on transaction hash, value, fee, status, transaction sender, receiver, block details, receipt, signature, etc.

+By default all filters are `AND` operator.
+We will see example of `Or` operator later in examples.

 ### Transaction Filtering Examples

 Using the `From` filter in Transaction Cube, you can get all transactions sent by a specific address.
 Check [this query](https://ide.bitquery.io/Transactions-of-an-address) for an example.